Athlete Check-In is compulsory for all participants.

-We will select the best male and female athletes to start in the elite waves, and compete with athletes of similar abilities regardless of age group.
+We will select the best male and female athletes to start in the elite wave, and compete with athletes of similar abilities regardless of age group.

 Athletes will be invited to join the Elite wave, based on finish times at previous IRONMAN 70.3 Bintan events (sub 4h40min for men and sub 5h15min for women).
 There will also be wildcard entries available.

 Athletes who would like to be considered for a wildcard should email their recent results to firstname.lastname@example.org by Sunday 26 July 2020.

 Only Age‐Group Athletes are eligible to receive Age‐Group World Championship qualifying Slots.
 Athletes holding current Professional or Elite status with any ITU Member National Triathlon Governing Body, WTC’s Pro Membership program or having raced as an elite athlete in any international events during the calendar year, are not eligible for Age Group Slots.
-Athletes may not at the time of the event, nor at the time of the World Championship event they have qualified for, hold professional or elite status.
+Athletes may not at the time of the event, nor at the time of the World Championship event they have qualified for, or hold professional or elite status.

 Any change in an athletes status prior to any event participation or a qualified World Championship event must be disclosed to WTC immediately.
-Failure of Athlete to make such disclosure will be cause for disqualification from such Event and may result in sanction from WTC Events.
+Failure of an athlete to make such disclosure will be cause for disqualification from such Event and may result in sanction from WTC Events.